 Trimmed frames/elements: Elements that are finished with blind embossing cannot be trimmed.

-Other: If applied to large areas, blind embossing looses its effect because it ‘sinks in’.
+Other: If applied to large areas, blind embossing loses its effect because it ‘sinks in’.

 Relief Embossing